-You may remember ATP from high school science class – the most important thing to remember about it is that it is the fuel that is responsible for energy in the body.
-Its like running a car with an empty gas tank, it certainly isn’t going to perform to expectations and may actually crawl to a slow stop along your journey.
+You may remember ATP from high school science class.
+The most important thing to remember – it is the fuel that is responsible for energy in the body.
+It’s like running a car with an empty gas tank.
+It certainly isn’t going to perform to expectations, and may actually crawl to a slow stop along your journey.

 Reason #3: Toxicity

-We get exposed to all kinds of toxicity – some people are genetically predisposed to absorb more, and some people just don’t detoxify well.
-Toxicity can be in the form of car pollution (from sitting in the endless traffic), airplane travel over head, living close to a highway or busy street, living in or near a construction site, drinking water from old pipes, living or working in an older building, living near a golf course or park that is sprayed with pesticides and so much more.
+We get exposed to all kinds of toxicity.
+Some people are genetically predisposed to absorb more, and some people just don’t detoxify well.
+Toxicity can be in the form of car pollution such as from sitting in the endless traffic.
+It comes from airplane travel overhead, living close to a highway or busy street.
+Perhaps you are living in or near a construction site, drink water from old pipes, live or work in an older building.
+Living near a golf course or park that is sprayed with pesticides can contribute to toxin exposure.

 We can’t avoid toxin exposure in the 21st century, but we can make sure to clean our windows regularly, ensuring that it doesn’t build up.